grantjenks/python-sortedcontainers/docs/performance-workload.rst

   multiset in Python, some projects required the ability to efficiently lookup the greatest or least item in the set.

-* *Ranking* - This usage pattern corresponded to those projects that repeatedly looked up the index of items in the sorted list.
+* *Ranking* - Represents those projects that repeatedly looked up the index of items in the sorted list.
 Sometimes this occurred as part of prioritizing elements and reporting their rank.
-Imagine trying to identify a value's position in a work queue.
+Imagine trying to identify an element's position in a work queue.

 * *Neighbor* - This pattern was observed in several implementations of machine-learning algorithms (e.g. K-nearest-neighbor search).
 An iterative